How to Stop Telemarketers From Spoofing Your Number

-All I knew is that my phone was now being held hostage by this company.
+All I knew was that my phone was now being held hostage by this company.
 Calls were coming in every few minutes from angry people wondering why I called them.
-I would hit “reject” on my phone and let it go to voice mail.
+I would hit reject on my phone and let it go to voicemail.
 This did not help.
-People were then leaving angry messages on my voice mail along with curse-laden threats if I didn’t stop calling them.
+People were then leaving angry messages on my voicemail along with curse-laden threats if I didn’t stop calling them.
 I was shaking and upset and wanted it to stop.
 So, I decided to do some more research.

 Can the Phone Company Help?

-I then researched if there was a way to get help from my service provider.
+I did some research to see if there was a way to get help from my service provider.
 Though I did not call the company directly, I read multiple forums online and official help pages that said the only way to stop unwanted calls was to change my number.

 How I Stopped the Spoofing

-By this point I was getting calls and text messages every few minutes during the afternoon hours.
-I started responding back the text messages.
+By this point, I was getting calls and text messages every few minutes during the afternoon hours.
+I started responding back to the text messages.
 I left a simple message: “I did not call you.
 My number is being spoofed by a telemarketing company.
 Sorry.
 Please block my number.”